MikeXydas/ArticleCategoryClassification/README.md

     - Stopwords: We remove from the content of the article a set of stopwords which do not offer any useful information
     Like "the", and", "have" etc.
     - Punctuation: We remove any punctuation
-    - Lematisation: determining the lemma of a word based on its intended meaning: better -> good, walked -> walk
+    - Lemmatisation: determining the lemma of a word based on its intended meaning: better -> good, walked -> walk

 2. **Vectorising**
     We will first explain what the simple CountVectorizer does and then what extra the TfidVectorizer offers (which is the one that we use).